island-lang/island-lang.github.io/README.md

 let sumsOfNaturalsUpTo5 = [(for initial = 1, i in 2..5) => prior + i]  // [1, 3, 6, 10, 15]
 ```

+## Stream comprehensions

-**Stream comprehensions** use identical syntax, excluding the brackets, but create a stream method instead:
+**Stream comprehensions** use syntax identical to stream comprehensions, excluding the brackets, and create a stream method instead:

 ```isl
 let squaresOfEvenNumbers = (for i in 1..infinity where i mod 2 == 0) => i^2